aslansky/css-sprite/readme.md

 npm install css-sprite --save
 ```

-If you want to use `css-sprite` on your cli use:
+If you want to use `css-sprite` on your cli install with:

 ```
 npm install css-sprite -g